Call for Proposals

 To support applicants during the Call for Proposals submission process, our Call for Proposals Guides and other resources offer great insight into everything you need to know, including eligibility, reporting, financing streams, and general best practices.

-Following the second call for proposals under the Cyber Security Innovation Network program, 37 eligible projects were selected for funding for a total of $22.8 million.
+Following the third call for proposals under the Cyber Security Innovation Network program, 31 eligible projects were selected for funding for a total of $20.9 million.

 Frequently Asked Questions